WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.5.6 - 2017-11-09 =
+* Fixed: Added "custom_css", "customize_changeset", "author", and "post_type" as reserved post_types.
+* Fixed: The "Invalid JSON" error message was receiving the wrong color indicator for for the admin notice.

 = 1.5.5 - 2017-07-27 =
 * Fixed: Prevent possible conflicts with .required css selector by prefixing ours.
 * Fixed: Better accommodate possible labels with apostrophes, in relation to "Get code" functionality.